jspdium/counter-refinement/README.md

-# Specification refinement of a multithreaded counter
+# Specification refinement of a multithreaded counter in Why3

 This is an example inspired by a blog post by Hillel Wayne [https://www.hillelwayne.com/post/refinement/]